-Our Massage Therapy school in Chicago, Illinois combines healthcare-related instruction with business-related topics and general education subjects to provide a well-rounded curriculum to prepare you for success in this fast-growing field.
+Our Massage Therapy school in Chicago and Bridgeview, Illinois combines healthcare-related instruction with business-related topics and general education subjects to provide a well-rounded curriculum to prepare you for success in this fast-growing field.

 Massage therapy is a growing profession, and a number of employers are adding massage therapists to their staff, including sports medicine centers, holistic health centers, chiropractic and naprapathic practices, orthopedic clinics, health and fitness centers, spas and physical/occupational therapy departments.
 Massage therapists can also start their own private practice or work in a hospital.